pgeertsema/AXIL_paper/README.md

 [axil.py](axil.py) contains functionality for fitting to a LightGBM model and training data (Explainer.fit()), and constructing AXIL weights for a data set (Explainer.transform())

+[axil_benchmarks.py](axil_benchmarks.py) contains code that benchmarks AXIL against k-NN and five other alorithms on 12 datasets.

+[axil_performance.py](axil_performance.py) contains code that measures the execution time of AXIL on synthetics datasets with a vayring number of instances and GBM trees

+[axil_test.py](axil_test.py) contains code that validates the AXIL predicted value against the GBM predicted value

 [wdi.py](wdi.py) illustrates the application of AXIL weights in the context of predicting smoking prevalence by country (see the paper for details)

 NOTE: This is experimental code for research purposes.
 Functionality may change without warning.